Haven (Star Trek: The Next Generation): Production

 The episode's plot originated from one which Lan O'Kun submitted entitled "Love Beyond Time and Space", although at one point, the episode was called "Eye of the Beholder".
 O'Kun's script was on the verge of being cut from the show when it was handed to Tracy Tormé for re-writes.
 Tormé later described it as a "no-lose" situation as he felt that O'Kun's script was so bad anything would be an improvement.
 Tormé changed the script from O'Kun's serious outline to something more comedic, although he felt that a lot of the comedy elements were later removed before filming.
 He didn't like the overall result, saying "I didn't particularly like the episode when it first aired.
 It's still one of my least favourite shows that I've been involved with".
 Because of the work on the episode, Tormé was recruited as executive story editor.

 The episode was directed by Richard Compton, who had previously appeared as Lieutenant Washburn in The Original Series episode "The Doomsday Machine".
 "Haven" began filming twenty years to the day after Compton filmed his scenes in "The Doomsday Machine".
-Dennis McCarthy composed the music for "Haven", which was so strongly disliked by executive producer Rick Berman that McCarthy thought he might be fired.
+Dennis McCarthy composed the music for "Haven", which was so strongly disliked by supervising producer Rick Berman that McCarthy thought he might be fired.
 "Haven" was the fifth episode to be filmed, but was broadcast as the eleventh episode.

 "Haven" marked the first appearance of Majel Barrett as Lwaxana Troi.
 She had previously appeared as Number One in the first Star Trek pilot, "The Cage", and as Christine Chapel in Star Trek: The Original Series and movies.
 She would go on to re-appear as Lwaxana on average once per season for the rest of the run of The Next Generation.
 Dutch actor Carel Struycken also made his first appearance as Mr. Homn in "Haven", which also marked the only time during his several appearances alongside Barrett that he had a line of dialogue.
 Robert Ellenstein appeared as Steven Miller; he had previously appeared as the Federation President in Star Trek IV: The Voyage Home.
 "Haven" also marked the first filmed appearance of another actor who would regularly appear in the Star Trek franchise.
 Armin Shimerman appeared as the face of the Betazoid gift box in this episode.
 This was his first filmed appearance, but his first broadcast appearance was as the Ferengi Letek in "The Last Outpost".
 He would later appear as the Ferengi Bractor in the season two episode "Peak Performance" before being cast once more as a Ferengi, but this time in the main cast, as Quark in Star Trek: Deep Space Nine.